-Our October issue will feature a long interview with violin phenom Daisy Castro.
+Our October issue features a long interview with violin phenom Daisy Castro.
 She’s developed as a musician, and as a person, since startling the Jazz Manouche scene as a 13 year old by becoming the hit of Festival Django Reinhardt, in Samois sur Seine, France.

 That was 2010.
 She had already produced an album, Gypsy Moth, that seems fully professional and rises well above juvenalia.
 That wasn’t her first time in the studio either, she had already recorded in an act with her parents known as The Infidel Castros.
 That year she went on to perform at Djangofest NW in Washington State and at Birdland.